starsimhub/styleguide/2_python.md

 ```

 See the "Naming" section below for another example of why type hints are not usually used.

+#### Exceptions

+If you're writing code like `count_days`, or standard Starsim modules (e.g. interventions), you shouldn't need type hints.
+However, there are many cases where type hints are very useful.
+If you are passing large numbers of simple objects between functions, type annotations tend not to help much (as in the examples above).
+However, if you're passing a small number of complex objects between functions, they can be very helpful, especially for code introspection.
+For example, if you're working with AI agents and you're passing in a `RequestContext` and expecting a `ResultMessage` back, type hints can be very helpful in specifying that the API must be _exactly_ this.

 ### 3.2 Line length ([GSG32](https://google.github.io/styleguide/pyguide.html#32-line-length))